LukaszSinica/githubAPI/README.md

 # githubAPI

-GithubAPI made to call github API and listing all of the repositories, their branches and last commit by given username.
+GithubAPI is a maven project made to call github API and listing all of the repositories, their branches and last commit by given username.

 In this project I used two paths: